Marc-Aradillas/zillow_project/README.md

 ----------------------------------

+# Project Zillow

+Predict the tax assessed property value of Zillow Single Family Residential properties with transaction date in 2017

-# Project Description
+### Project Description
-* Analyzing Customer Churn Factors for Predictive Insights

-*The Telco Telecommunication company provides phone, internet, streaming and other add-on services to their customers.
-This project will involve analysis of the various elements of customer churns to determine if they increase or decrease the probability of customer churn*
+As the most-visited real estate website in the United States, Zillow and its affiliates offer customers an on-demand experience for selling, buying, renting and financing with transparency and nearly seamless end-to-end service.
+I have decided to look into the different elements that determine tax assessed property value.

-## Project Goal
+### Project Goal

-* Identify drivers for churn of Telco customers
+* Discover drivers of property value
-* Utilze drivers to develop a Machine Learning model to classify churn as a customer ending their contract or not ending their contract with Telco.
+* Use drivers to develop a machine learning model to predict property value
-* The details of could provide further insight on which customer elements contribute to or detract from a customer churning.
+* This information could be used to further our understanding of how Single Family properties are tax assessed for their property value

 ### Initial Thoughts

-My initial hypothesis is that the drive of churn may be impacted by customers not opting for online security as part of their contract services.
+My initial hypothesis is that drivers of tax assessed property value will be the elements like number of rooms, square feet, and location.

-### The Plan
+## The Plan

-* **Acquire data from Codeup MySQL Database**
+* Acquire data from Codeup MySQL DB

-* **Prepare data**
+* Prepare data
-    * Feature Engineer columns from existing data
+  * Create Engineered columns from existing data
-        * online_security
-        * online_backup
-        * device_protection
-        * tech_support
-        * streaming_tv
-        * streaming_movies
-        * tech_support

-* **Explore data in search of impactful drivers of churn**
+* Explore data in search of drivers of property value
-    * Answer the following initial questions,
+  * Answer the following initial questions
-        * Is Churn independent from online Security?
-        * Is Churn independent from internet service types?
+    * Is there a correlation between area and property value?
+    * Is there a correlation between age and property value?
+    * Is there a correlation between the room count and property value?
-        * Is there a difference in churn based on monthly charges?
-Total charges?
+    * Is there a difference in average property value between counties?
-        * Does having more than one add-on affect churn?
-        * Does the contract type affect churn?

-* **Develop a Model to predict if a customer will churn**
+* Develop a Model to predict property value
   * Use drivers identified in explore to help build predictive models of different types
   * Evaluate models on train and validate data
-    * Select the best model based on highest accuracy
+  * Select the best model based on $RMSE$ and $R^2$
-    * Evaluate the best performing model on test data
+  * Evaluate the best model on test data

-* **Draw conclusions**
+* Draw conclusions

 ## Data Dictionary